 August 11, 2021

 We are roughly a decade removed from the beginnings of the modern machine learning (ML) platform, inspired largely by the growing ecosystem of open-source Python-based technologies for data scientists.
 It’s a good time for us to reflect back upon the progress that has been made, highlight the major problems enterprises have with existing ML platforms, and discuss what the next generation of platforms will be like.
-As we’ll discuss, we believe the next disruption in the ML platform market will be the growth of data-first AI platforms.
+As we’ll discuss, we believe the next disruption in the ML platform market will be the growth of data-centric AI platforms.

 It is sometimes easy to forget now (or, tragically, maybe it’s all too real for some), but there was once a time when building machine learning models required a substantial amount of work.
 In days not too far gone, this would involve implementing your own algorithms, writing tons of code in the process, and hoping you make no crucial errors in translating academic work into a functional library.
 Now that we have things like scikit-learn, XGBoost, and Tensorflow/PyTorch, a large obstacle has been removed and it’s possible for non-experts to create models with a smaller amount of domain knowledge and coding experience, and perhaps get initial results back in hours.
 In the process, it can sometimes be easy to forget what is at the essence of a ML solution.
 Were we inclined to attempt to solve a ML problem from scratch, what would we need?
 I’ve long believed that there are four key pieces to any ML solution:

 The resulting outputs are predictions, which inevitably is what the business is interested in, but there’s non-trivial effort to get there.
 I bring this up because I’d like to propose it as a way to view the different generations of ML platforms, based upon which of the four elements listed above they focus on: